Home Page > Camera Portraits

 Sensomats (comprising the Miranda Sensomat, RE, RS and RE II).

-The Sensomat RE was slightly modified in 1974 to produce the Miranda TM, Soligor TM, and Pallas TM (plus a TM II).
-The significant change was that these cameras had a Praktica M42 lens mount.
+The Sensomat RE was slightly modified in 1974 to produce the Miranda TM, Soligor TM, and Pallas TM (produced for the German market), plus a TM II version.
+The significant change was that these TM cameras had a Praktica M42 lens mount.
+The cameras also had a top-plate, rather than front mounted, shutter release button.

 c) The penultimate cameras were the

-The 1971 Auto Sensorex EE offered shutter priority auto exposure, and selectable spot metering, facilitated by the new E lens, which omitted the external arm of the Sensorex range.
-The front of body shutter release finally ceased to be a Miranda feature.
+The 1971 Auto Sensorex EE offered shutter priority auto exposure, and selectable spot metering, facilitated by the new E lens, which omitted the external arm of the previous Sensorex, and was auto indexing (i.e. there was no need to dial-in the maximum aperture to calibrate the light metering system).
+The viewfinders were of a new bespoke design.
+The 1972 Sensorex II was essentially the EE without an automatic exposure facility, and retained some of the features of the original Sensorex (front shutter release, external aperture diaphragm linkage facility).
 The EE was modestly updated as the 1976 EE2.

 The evolving line of cameras had differing lenses.
 From the outset, Miranda cameras aimed to provide maximum compatibility with other manufacturer's lenses.
-There is significant backwards compatibility between older cameras and newer lenses, although obviously the new lens features (e.g. automatic diaphragms) do not work on older camera bodies.
+Many reviews tie this facility to the dual lens mount, but the flexibility arose from camera bodies having a narrower than average distance between the lens mount and film plane, which allowed space for adapters to connect other common German and Japanese lens systems.
+Miranda supplied adapters for; M42, Exakta and Topcon, Leica, Nikon and Contax screw mounts.
+There is a degree of backwards compatibility between older Miranda cameras and newer lenses, although obviously the new lens features (e.g. automatic diaphragms) do not work on older camera bodies.

 - Preset M44 screw lenses for the T and S.